Bira/octopus-carnival/_drafts/giants/frost-giants.md

 enemies that start their turn inside.

-The Titan fights with an Icy Greataxe (Melee 3 vs. AC), which does both immediate and cold damage (save ends), and has High Critical.
+The Titan fights with an Icy Greataxe (Melee 3 vs. AC), which does both immediate and ongoing cold damage (save ends), and has High Critical.
 It can focus its icy breath once per encounter (Close Blast 5 vs. Reflex), which does cold damage, ongoing cold damage (save ends), and immobilizes for a turn.
 A miss does half damage.

 As a minor action it can use a Cold-Blooded Kick (Melee 3 vs. Reflex), which is actually a bit stronger than the axe, pushes the target 2 squares, and knocks it prone.
-Fortunately it doesn't have High Critical.
+Fortunately it doesn't have High Critical or ongoing damage.

 When the Frost Titan is reduced to 0 HP, it can make one last axe strike.